elliscode/ellisrecipes/s3/markdown/Chicken and Rice Soup.md

 - saute the celery, carrots, onion, and spices in butter.
 - add flour and stir to coat evenly
-- add the rice, then the chicken broth and water
+- add the rice, then the chicken broth
 - bring to a boil, then simmer for 30 minutes
 - add the chicken and simmer for 15 minutes
 - remove from heat, stir in the cream, serve